-Students may drop courses until the end of the first week of classes of the full fall and spring semesters.
-The deadline for shorter academic sessions is proportional to the length of the session.
+Students may drop courses until the end of the first week of classes of the full, 15-weekfall and spring semesters.
+The deadline for 8-week academic sessions is 2 days after course start date.
 Refer to the college's Academic Calendar for deadlines to drop courses.
 Courses dropped during this period will not appear on the student's academic transcript.
 Requests to drop courses must be submitted through PowerCAMPUS Self Service.